OctaDist/OctaDist/README.md

 [download-win-exe-3.1.0]: https://github.com/OctaDist/OctaDist/releases/download/v.3.1.0/OctaDist-3.1.0-Win-x86-64.exe

-For Linux or macOS users and already have Python 3 installed on the system, the easiest way to install OctaDist is to use `pip`.
+For Linux and macOS users who have Python 3 installed on the system, the easiest way to install OctaDist is to use `pip`.

-**Note that OctaDist supports up to Python 3.9.**

 ```sh
 pip install octadist